cunicu/cunicu/docs/Configuration.md

   # A keepalive interval of 0 means we never send keepalive packets
   keepalive_interval: 2s

-# Settings for forwarding / proxying encapsulated Wireguard traffic between
+# Settings for forwarding / proxying encapsulated WireGuard traffic between
-# pion/ice and the Kernel Wireguard interfaces
+# pion/ice and the Kernel WireGuard interfaces
 proxy:
   # Use NFtables to setup a port redirect / NAT for server reflexive candidates
   nft: true

   # Use a RAW socket with an attached eBPF socket filter to receive STUN packets while
-  # all other data is directly received by the ListenPort of a kernel-space Wireguard interface.
+  # all other data is directly received by the ListenPort of a kernel-space WireGuard interface.
   ebpf: true
 ```